hashicorp/terraform-website/content/source/docs/enterprise/private/automating-initial-user.html.md

 sidebar_current: "docs-enterprise2-private-installer-automating-initial-user"
 ---

-# Private Terraform Enterprise Automating Initial User
+# Private Terraform Enterprise - Automating Initial User Creation

 After Private Terraform Enterprise is installed, the initial admin user must then be created to begin using the product.
 Normally this user is created via a web browser but one can use an API to create this initial user as well.